The Plastic Exposure Reduction Transforms Health

 Frequently asked questions

-If you are aged between 18 and 60 years old and live in the Perth Metropolitan area you may be eligible.
+If you are aged between 18 and 60 years old, live in a bigger body BMI ≥30kg/m2; waist circumference ≥102cm in men and ≥88cm in women) and reside in the Perth Metropolitan area you may be eligible.
 We encourage you to complete the expression of interest form by clicking on the link above.
 An email will then be sent to you to complete a few pre-screening questions to confirm your suitability for health screening followed by the study information sheet.

-If I participate in the trial, what activities will I be involved in?
+- If I choose participate in the trial, what activities will I be involved in?

-• You will attend two appointments lasting about 2 hours at the Harry Perkins Institute on the QEII Campus over a period of one week.
+- You will attend up to four appointments lasting about 2 hours at the Harry Perkins Institute on the QEII Campus and one telephone appointment over a period of seven weeks.

-• At the first appointment, the study doctor will discuss what the study involves, obtain your consent to participate in the study, and proceed with a thorough health check-up.
+- At the first appointment, the study doctor will discuss what the study involves and you will have the opportunity to ask any questions you may have before proceeding with a thorough health check-up.

-• At the second appointment, you will have another blood test, complete some questionnaires, and participate in an interview with a qualified dietitian.
+- At the clinic appointments, you will have blood tests, complete some questionnaires, and participate in an interview with a qualified dietitian

 That’s it!